 |Slot Booking||Click Here|

 VITEEE English Syllabus

-Questions on English and it will be Multiple Choice Questions testing the comprehension of a short passage or line of poems, English grammar and pronunciation.
+Questions on English and will be Multiple Choice Questions testing the comprehension of a short passage or line of poems, English grammar and pronunciation.
 Please note that the passages, lines of poems, dialogues, grammar and pronunciation items are chosen to suit the level of higher secondary or equivalent education.

 VITEEE Aptitude Syllabus

 Assessment will be on the following area.

 - 3. Syllogism